khantaha2112/OLA-Rider-Retention-Strategy/README.md

 <h2><a class="anchor" id="tools--technologies"></a>Tools & Technologies</h2>

-- SQL (Common Table Expressions, Joins, Filtering)
+- Google Sheet ( Used for basic data manipulation, cleanup, and filtering the initial dataset )
-- Python (Pandas, Matplotlib, Seaborn, SciPy)
+- Python ( Complex data transformation, including the use of Common Table Expressions (CTEs), Joins, and advanced Filtering to create analytical views (e.g., aggregating cancellation reasons )
-- Power BI (Interactive Visualizations)
+- Power BI ( Creation of the final interactive dashboard and Key Performance Indicator (KPI) tracking )
-- GitHub
+- GitHub  ( Repository for storing all project files, including SQL scripts and the Power BI file )

 ---
 <h2><a class="anchor" id="project-structure"></a>Project Structure</h2>